takkuyu/magic-brain-version2/README.md

 2: Put the link on the form section.

-3: Your picture appears on the right side and the face of a celebrity is detected.
+3: Your picture appears on the right side and the faces of celebrities are detected.

-4: The result section shows the name of the celebrity and probability score.
+4: The result section shows the names and probability score.

+### New feature: profile section

+You can change your name and add your age as well as favorite pet on your profile section which will be stored in a database so that the information of your profile remain the same unless you change them again.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).